adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Viewer is able to download previous versions of a file

 As mentioned earlier *larksuite allows* users to share *files with others* .A file can have *multiple versions* and from documentation we *remember that previous versions should not be accessible* to the *viewers* of the file.
-But in this case we abused that *functionality and were able to download teh previous versions of the files* as viewers.
+But in this case we abused that *functionality and were able to download the previous versions of the files* as viewers.

-While *browsing* a file as a user and at the same tiem analyzingteh requests via burp we *saw an* `http` request  which leaked the *current version id* of the *file* including the *previous versions id's of file*.
+While *browsing* a file as a user and at the same time analyzing the requests via burp we *saw an* `http` request  which leaked the *current version id* of the *file* including the *previous versions id's of file*.

 ![1](/blog/assets/images/lark/3/2.PNG)

-We also found another `http` POST request and in its body we *posted* the leaked *previous version id* and in the *response* it gave us variosu details of teh *previous version* alongwith the *download url of that file*.
+We also found another `http` POST request and in its body we *posted* the leaked *previous version id* and in the *response* it gave us various details of the *previous version* along with the *download url of that file*.

 Request is as below: